 If you answered "yes" to either question 4 or 5, you must comply with the provisions of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (the "Act").
 Please contact our office so that one our CDBG program administrators can discuss the implications of the Act on your proposed activity.

 Program Income

-1. Any income generated from the investment of CDBG must be returned to the City of Scranton.
-Is the proposed project expected to generate any income?
+, , nent of CDBG must be returned to the City to generate any income?
 Yes No

 Section XVII: CERTIFICATION: The Applicant: